 National Sticky Bun Day

-National Sticky Bun Day is a holiday that’s celebrated on February 21st and celebrates a sweet, tasty pastry that many of have enjoyed at some point in time.
-Also known as sweet rolls in English and schnecken in German, this is a pastry that’s been enjoyed by people for hundreds of years.
+National Sticky Bun Day is a holiday celebrated on February 21st, honoring a sweet, tasty pastry that many have enjoyed at some point.
+Also known as sweet rolls in English and schnecken in German, this pastry has been savored by people for hundreds of years.
 So why not bake up a plate of warm, gooey sticky buns and enjoy this holiday with friends and family?
 After all, the cold month of February is perfect for having some warm rolls.

 The History Of Sticky Buns